Pyotr Z. Bazhbeuk-Melikov: Career and political debut

+White spokesman

 From early April, as Bessarabia embarked on a conditional union with Romania which preserved some of its autonomy, Bazhbeuk, who was registered as absent during the actual vote, greatly reduced his participation in Sfatul sessions—he was present only three times before November 1918.
 Instead, he was integrated as a civil servant on the legislative committee which decided on the RDM's official languages (February 1918), also appearing on boards for financial regulation and land reform (March–May 1918).
+In May 1918, he was also appointed to Vladimir Tsyganko's commission on land reform, but did not attend its inaugural session.
+He was finally removed, and replaced with Guttman Landau, after failing to show up for five consecutive sessions.
 Gumenâi and Prisac argue that he took the time to reflect on his political stances.
 Increasingly aware that Broșteanu had no orders to vacate Bessarabia, he came to reconsider his "apparent loyalty" toward Romania.

-White spokesman and PNȚ cadre

 By early 1919, Bazhbeuk had left Romania and was in Odessa, a port city that was then under direct administration by the Allied powers; a Russian loyalist, he had joined A. N. Krupensky and Alexandr K. Schmidt's Committee for the Salvation of Bessarabia.
 Still counting himself a Zemstvo representative, in February 1919 he contributed to a memorandum received by the foreign consulates in Odessa.
 It referred to Romania as an "Asian" country whose intervention had degraded the former RDM, describing the actions of Broșteanu and others as "horror" and "vandalism".
 Before September, Bazhbeuk and V. I. Yaroshevich were delegated by the Committee to the All-Russian National Center, formed by the White movement (and more specifically the VSYuR) in Rostov-on-Don.
 Though they were both admitted on the body, it was not as official representatives of Bessarabia, since the VSYuR's Anton Denikin had no intention of antagonizing Romania.
 In his Rostov appearances, Bazhbeuk described "Greater Romania" as concocted by Sfatul against the wishes of its electorate.
 Overall, however, he agreed with Denikin that no plebiscite was to be held regarding the rejoining of Bessarabia to a reconstructed Russia.

 As Bolshevist Russia recovered to win the Civil War, Bazhbeuk withdrew into exile.
 In 1925, he published in Sofia, Kingdom of Bulgaria the Russian monarchist tract Сборник Высочайших актов и исторических материалов ("Collection of Imperial Acts and Historical Materials").
 It documented the execution of the Romanov family, presenting Bazhbeuk's own allegiance to Grand Duke Kirill as the "Emperor of Russia".
 The author eventually reconciled with the Romanian government, and returned to Bessarabia.
 In later years, Bazhbeuk was recovered as an agriculturalist by the Romanian Crown Estate in Orhei County, and served terms as president, and chief agronomist, of the agricultural chamber (a consultative body of experts and landowners, formed in succession to the Zemstvo) in that same district.
 In this capacity, he published a number of scientific works detailing agricultural and geographic issues.
 From 1931, he was a staff writer for the agriculturalist monthly Buletinul Agricol din Basarabia.